Hurwitz-Ran spaces: Locally finite and Poincar e PMQs

-In this subsection we prove the following theorem. \begin{thm} Let $\Q$ be a locally finite PMQ, and suppose that for all $a\in\Q\subset\hQ$ the space $\Hur^{\Delta}(\Q)(a)$ is a topological manifold of some dimension.
-Then $\Q$ is Poincare. \end{thm} \begin{proof} By Theorem \ref{thm:upsilonhomeo} the simplicial Hurwitz space $\Hur^{\Delta}(\Q)$ is homeomorphic to $\Hur(\mcR;\Q_+)$, so it suffices to prove that for all $b\in\hQ$ the space $\Hur(\mcR;\Q_+)_b$ is a topological manifold.
+In this subsection we prove the following theorem. \begin{thm} Let $\Q$ be a locally finite PMQ.
+If for all $a\in\Q\subset\hQ$ the space $\Hur^{\Delta}(\Q)(a)$ is a topological manifold of some dimension, then $\Q$ is Poincar\'e. \end{thm} \begin{proof} By Theorem \ref{thm:upsilonhomeo} the simplicial Hurwitz space $\Hur^{\Delta}(\Q)$ is homeomorphic to $\Hur(\mcR;\Q_+)$, so it suffices to prove that for all $b\in\hQ$ the space $\Hur(\mcR;\Q_+)_b$ is a topological manifold.
 In the following we fix $b\in\hQ$.